harymitchell/Checkers/README.md

 #SUMMARY

 The goal of this module is to have a node.js checkers server which allows anyone to challange the computer to play.
 While the computer generates random moves for now.
-The goal is to eventually implement a some kind of earning algorithm.
+The goal is to eventually implement a some kind of learning algorithm.

 #DEVELOPMENT
 1. Needs more testing of move generation and validation, as this is very buggy!